uclanlp/clusters/README.md

 ### About our code
 - Download the scikit-learn package (0.22.2.post1 in our case).
 And replace the corresponding codes using files under */cluster* folder.
 - Please refer to the [jupyter-notebook](./toxic_clustering_race-2nd2lastlayer.ipynb) for the demo of doing LOGAN on toxicity detection task w.r.t.
 RACE attribute.
+Remember to change the path in the script.
 - You can download the files needed in the jupyter-notebook from [here](https://drive.google.com/drive/folders/1_bDulU1ksnb5ln9t0F9t55WNDHuj1OfG?usp=sharing).